-The signature low pass filter features a 12 dB/oct slope and a frequency range of 150 Hz to 20 kHz.
+The signature low pass filter features a 12 dB/oct slope and a frequency range of 150 Hz to 20 kHz at 44.1 kHz sample rate, 150 Hz to 22 kHz at 48 kHz sample rate or 150 Hz to 40 kHz at higher sample rates.
 Use in tandem with the high shelf to shave sharp, harsh transients and clear space for harmonic content without introducing dullness or loss of transient energy.